 Tool Theft In The UK

-£83million worth of tools were stolen in England and Wales between 2017 and 2019.
-Just 3% of tools are reunited with their owners.
+Theives stole £83million worth of tools in England and Wales between 2017 and 2019 and only 3% of those tools were reunited with their owners.

 More than a quarter of tools were taken from vehicles (28%), with a fifth stolen from homes and only 10% going missing from worksites or places of business.

-A survey of tradespeople by Opinium last year found roofers had been the worst hit group, with 65% saying tool had been stolen, followed by electricians (58%), plumbers (55%) and carpenters (54%).
+A survey of tradespeople by Opinium last year found roofers were the worst hit group, with 65% saying tools had been stolen, followed by 58% of electricians, 55% of plumbers (55%) and 54% carpenters.

 Most people automatically lock their vehicles once they’re parked up on the drive at their home.
 However, what about when you’re unloading materials or tools or popping back into the garage to grab something?
 It’s essential to keep your van locked up whether you’re away from it for 5 minutes or 5 seconds.